 It would not have mattered anyway.
 No blade, blunted or not, could measure up to Bichen.

 Lan Wangji dropped in from the sky as the girl cowered and fell.
-He was as silent as shadow and as bright as sunlight, catching the edge of Xue Yang’s rust-colored blade with his own, an expanse of white against the black and grey of the city.
+He was as silent as a shadow and as bright as sunlight, catching the edge of Xue Yang’s rust-colored blade with his own, an expanse of white against the black and grey of the city.
 Wei Wuxian breathed in for the first time in hours, sandalwood caught in his mouth and lungs and soothing the ache in his heart.

 Xue Yang must have been a great swordsman, once.
-Even with grief having thinned his body and made his hands shake, he held his own against Lan Wangji in a way Wei Wuxian had seldom seen.
-Not during his stay in the Cloud Recesses, not during the Sunshot Campaign when he fought by the man’s side.
+Even with grief having thinned his body and made his hands unsure, he held his own against Lan Wangji in a way Wei Wuxian had seldom seen.
+Not during his stay in the Cloud Recesses, and not during the Sunshot Campaign when he fought by the man’s side.

 But Xue Yang faltered.
 His steps shook.
 His shoulder bent under one more parry, and Lan Wangji disarmed him completely by cutting off his whole hand.